eyadgad/CS3357_A2/README.md

 This repository is organized as follows:

-- `tcp_server.py`: Contains the code for the TCP chat server.
+- `tcp_server.py`: Contains the code template for the TCP chat server.
-- `tcp_client.py`: Contains the code for the TCP chat client.
+- `tcp_client.py`: Contains the code template for the TCP chat client.
-- `udp_server.py`: Contains the code for the UDP chat server.
+- `udp_server.py`: Contains the code template for the UDP chat server.
-- `udp_client.py`: Contains the code for the UDP chat client.
+- `udp_client.py`: Contains the code template for the UDP chat client.
-- `README.md`: This file, containing assignment instructions and usage guidelines.

 ## Instructions